Central Virginia

 • 00:32:57

-agree on what we were actually trying to do with phase one.
+Agree on what we were actually trying to do with phase one mission.

-It's something that we're going to have to do through FY 27 by the discussions about what CAD is doing in FY 27, which is why we're starting this discussion fairly early in the budget process.
+It's something that we're going to have to do through FY 27, but the discussions about what CAT is doing at FY 27, which is why we're starting this discussion fairly early in the budget process.

 • 00:33:14

-We may have that opportunity to be very specific about what we think we want to fund with CAD services, but then we also need to think about what other things were in the transit vision plan that aren't just the local CAD
+We may have that opportunity to be very specific about what we think we want to fund with CAT services, but then we also need to think about what other things were in the transit vision plan that aren't just the local CAT

 • 00:33:26